Ministers and Staff

 Choral Director

 Dr. Trey Davis has been Choral Director at UCBR since August 2015.
 He holds a doctorate in choral conducting from Texas Tech University and a Master of Music in choral conducting from Westminster Choir College of Rider University in Princeton, New Jersey.
 As an undergraduate, he specialized in accompanying and vocal performance (he’s a tenor) at Pepperdine University in Malibu, California.
-At LSU, Trey is the Associate Director of Choral Studies, conducts the LSU Chorale and Tiger Glee Club, and teaches courses in literature and conducting to graduate and undergraduate students.
+At LSU, Trey is an Associate Professor of Music and the Associate Director of Choral Studies.
+He conducts the LSU Chorale and Tiger Glee Club, and teaches courses in literature and conducting to graduate and undergraduate students.

 Email Trey.